hyperchessbot/hyperbot/README.md

 **USE_SCALACHESS** set it to 'true' to use scalachess library and multi variant engine

 **ACCEPT_VARIANTS** space separated list of variant keys to accept, for other than standard USE_SCALACHESS has to be set to 'true' , example : `'standard atomic horde racingKings'`

+**DISABLE_RATED** set it to 'true' to reject rated challenges

+**DISABLE_CASUAL** set it to 'true' to reject casual challenges